 Apex and Special Projects

-The AEP was designed to support academically high performing second-year students in their studies and to arm them with enough skills to flourish in the workplace.
+The AEP was designed to support academically high performing second-year students in their studies and to arm them with 'essential' skills to flourish in the workplace.

 - Presentation skills

 - Community development and leadership skills

 The AEP is currently in the third year of existence.
 The major criterion is academic achievement in the first year of study.
 However, the equity of the group is considered as well.
 Therefore, the AEP’s participants are regarded as the high performing first year students across faculties which may not necessarily be the top achievers in the faculty.
 Each Dean reviews and approves the selection of the students of their respective faculties.
 The students approved by Deans are invited to participate in the AEP.

 AEP Graduation: Cohort 1 (2018)

 AEP students also engage in group projects, such as Mandela Day activities and community engagement projects.
 An example is the collecting of plastic bottle tops for indigent communities to acquire wheelchairs.

 AboutUWC’s study on retention and success, entitled Operation Student Success (2016-2018) found high attrition and low retention rates amongst students, indicating that a significant number of students drop out of university and fewer complete in regulation time.

 The UWC framework attempts to prioritise the retention and success of our undergraduate students and encourages everyone at UWC to work together to increase retention and student success.
 The framework provides a holistic approach to the retention and success challenge experienced at UWC, it is hoped that the framework will be used to followed by Student Retention Action Plans that will emanate from all sectors of the University, and that will identify action steps, responsible parties, timelines and intended outcomes.